 Yeah, that's it.

-"You know," I say as we enter the grassy clearing of the city park, "it's a good thing I look like a girl and all.
+"You know," I say as we enter the grassy clearing of the nearby city park, "it's a good thing I look like a girl and all.
 Otherwise someone might, you know, think we're gay or something…."

 Jounouchi starts to laugh and for a few seconds I'm terrified he'll drop me.
 I cling to his shoulders.
 If I fall, I'm going head first into a concrete walkway.
 And I'll be damned if I don't take him down there with me.

 I'm very annoyed at Jounouchi.
 Why can't he let me down?
 I think he's made his point, walking halfway across Domino City with me thrown over him like a living sack of potatoes.